Surgical termination of pregnancy (SToP)

 - If you are considering a termination, you will need to make an appointment with Family Planning Tasmania or your GP for a discussion about your options, and a referral if you choose to proceed.

 - Some doctors (other than those at Family Planning Tasmania clinics) may object to termination of pregnancy.
 The law states that as soon as they know you are considering options other than continuing with the pregnancy, they need to provide you with contact information for providers who can help you.

 - Once you have seen Family Planning or your GP and you have been referred to a SToP provider, you will attend hospital for day surgery.
-Royal Hobart Hospital undertakes a small number of SToP.
+Surgical terminations are available in public hospitals in Hobart, Launceston and NW Tasmania.
 Some private gynaecologists also undertake the procedure at a cost, which may be an option for you if you have private health cover.

 - You will be placed under a light anaesthetic and the surgeon will insert a thin plastic tube into your uterus and remove the contents using suction.

 - You will recover in hospital and return home that day, but you won’t be allowed to drive yourself.